In this section:

 - Communication Studies — University of Maryland University College

-- M.A.
-Professional Writing and Editing — George Mason University
+- English M.A. with a Concentration in Professional Writing and Rhetoric (PWR) — George Mason University

 - Certificate in Professional Writing and Editing — George Mason University